-7. The County hereby agrees to pay to the Authority as cash rental for the Project herein leased to it by the Authority such periodic amounts as shall be sufficient to enable the Authority to pay the principal of and interest on the building authority bonds to be issued by the Authority as such principal and interest shall become due.
+Authority as such principal and interest shall become due.
 On the 15th day of the month preceding the first date that any noncapitalized interest shall become due on the bonds and semiannually thereafter while any of the bonds remain outstanding the County shall pay to the Authority an amount sufficient to pay the interest due on the bonds on the first day of the following month.
 On the 15th day of the month preceding the first principal payment date on the bonds and annually thereafter while any of the bonds are outstanding the County shall pay the Authority an amount sufficient to pay the principal due on the bonds on the first day of the following month.
 If for any reason the cash rental payments made by the County are not used to pay the principal of and interest on the bonds, the County agrees to pay to the bondholders on behalf of the Authority as additional cash rental such amounts as are necessary to pay such principal and interest.
 The County hereby pledges its limited tax full faith and credit for the payment of the cash rental when due and agrees that it will levy each year such ad valorem taxes as shall be necessary for the payment of such cash rental which taxes shall be subject to applicable constitutional and statutory tax limitations.
 If the County, at the time prescribed by law for the making of its annual tax levy, shall have other funds on hand which have been set aside and earmarked for payment of its obligations for which a tax levy otherwise would have to be made, then the tax levy shall be reduced by the amount of such other funds.
 Such other funds may be raised from any lawful source.
 The obligation of the County to make such cash rental payments shall not be subject to any setoff by the County nor shall there be any abatement of the cash rentals for any cause including, but not limited to, casualty that results in the Project being untenantable.

-8. The County may pay in advance to the Authority any cash rental payments herein required to be made and in such event shall be credited therefor upon future-due cash rental payments as the County shall direct.
+9. The County may pay in advance to the Authority any cash rental payments herein required to be made and in such event shall be credited therefor upon future-due cash rental payments as the County shall direct.
 Any such advance payments, if the County shall so direct, shall be used by the Authority to redeem or purchase bonds prior to maturity when and to the extent possible and to pay the interest thereon and any call premiums applicable thereto.
 Any such advance payments shall be deposited in the bond and interest redemption fund of the Authority.
 The County also shall have the right to purchase bonds on the open market and to surrender the same to the Authority at any time.
-In the event that any bonds are redeemed or purchased and surrendered as above provided, the respective amounts which otherwise would have been payable as semiannual interest thereon shall be credited upon the cash rental payments otherwise required to be made on the cash rental payment dates next preceding such semiannual interest payments otherwise required to be made on the cash rental payment dates next preceding the maturity dates of the bonds.
+In the event that any bonds are redeemed or purchased and surrendered as above provided, the respective amounts which otherwise would have been payable as semiannual interest thereon shall be credited upon the cash rental payments otherwise required to be made on the cash rental payment dates next preceding such semiannual interest payment dates and the principal amount of such bonds shall be credited upon the cash rental payments otherwise required to be made on the cash rental payment dates next preceding the maturity dates of the bonds.
 Any bonds redeemed, purchased or surrendered shall be cancelled.